kcfrim18/kcfrim18/README.md

 ### Hi there 👋

-My name is Kyle and I am a senior Math and Environmental Studies Major at St. Lawerence Univeristy.
+My name is Kyle and I am a senior Math 📖 and Environmental Studies 🌎 Major at St. Lawerence Univeristy 🏔️.